facebook/relay/website/docs/guides/required-directive.md

 import DocsRating from '@site/src/core/DocsRating';

-`@required` is a directive you can add to fields in your Relay queries to declare how null values should be handled at runtime.
+The `@required` directive can be added to fields in your Relay queries to declare how null values should be handled at runtime.
 You can think of it as saying "if this field is ever null, its parent field is invalid and should be null".

 When you have a GraphQL schema where many fields are nullable, a considerable amount of product code is needed to handle each field's potential "nullness" before the underlying data can be used.
 With `@required`, Relay can handle some types of null checks before it returns data to your component, which means that **any field you annotate with** **`@required`** **will become non-nullable in the generated types for your response**.